ponytracker/ponytracker/doc/source/installation.rst

 By default, email notifications are sent during processing of pages.
 This behaviour can slow down the user experience.
-It is recommanded to use a seperated thread to asynchronously send the emails.
+It is recommended to use a separated thread to asynchronously send the emails.

 PonyTracker is designed to use celery as a worker to send emails.
 In order to get celery working, you need a broker.
-This guide use the ``redis`` broker but you can find how to install an other broker in the `celery documentation`_.
+This guide uses the ``redis`` broker but you can find how to install another broker in the `celery documentation`_.

 .. _celery documentation: http://celery.readthedocs.org/en/latest/getting-started/brokers/